-Percutaneous biopsy is a safe and an effective technique for the evaluation of spinal lesions.
-It can be performed during a Kyphoplasty or Vertebroplasty procedure with a single transpeduncolar passage using the coaxial technique, with little patient discomfort and improved safety.
+Percutaneous biopsy is a safe and effective technique for the evaluation of spinal lesions.
+It can be performed during a Kyphoplasty or Vertebroplasty procedure with a single transpedicular passage using the coaxial technique, with little patient discomfort and improved safety.

-VERTEBROSTEEL™, VERTEBROPLASTIC™, RENOVA SPINE™ 11G and RENOVA SPINE™ 8G kyphoplasty systems can be used as introducer needle for the transpeduncolar access.
-Then, through its cannula with a coaxial technique, it is possible to put a biopsy needle and thereafter to perform a VTP/KYP with the cement.
+VERTEBROSTEEL™, VERTEBROPLASTIC™, RENOVA SPINE™ 11G and RENOVA SPINE™ 8G kyphoplasty systems can be used as introducer needles for the transpedicular access.
+Then, through its cannula with a coaxial technique, it is possible to put a biopsy needle and thereafter perform a VTP/KYP with the cement.

 - Insert the biopsy needle in the Kyphoplasty working cannula (or Vertebroplasty needle)

-- Progress forward and perform two complete 360° rotation in such a way as to internally cut the fragment of tissue without damaging it and without the need to dislocate.
+- Progress forward and perform two complete 360° rotations in such a way as to internally cut the fragment of tissue without damaging it and without the need to dislocate it.